UQ-RCC/hpc-docs/guides/Basics-Globus.md

 * Sometimes you might get authentication or access errors.
 You may need to logout and login again.

-* Sometimes you are trying to access a Q collection and will get "Authentication/Consent is required for Globus transfer service to manage data on this collection." errors.
-Click on the Continue button.
-You will be offered a blue URL click on the link that looks like your **username@institution.dommain.name** Do not use the drop down menu of Institutions because it gets stuck in an infinite loop!
+* Sometimes when you are trying to access a Q collection, </br>
+you may get an "Authentication/Consent is required for Globus transfer service to manage data on this collection." errors.
+Click on the Continue button. </br>
+You will be offered a blue URL that looks like your **username@institution.domain.name**.
+Click on that link.</br>
+Do _not_ use the drop down menu of Institutions because it gets stuck in an infinite loop!

 * It is not possible to use the Upload file feature with files in excess of 1GB.
 Use the Globus Connect Personal application to _transfer_ big files to the destination.
 * If all else fails, email rcc-support@uq.edu.au